 - Why did director Robert Redford cast Mary in her Oscar-nominated performance in the 1980 feature film Ordinary People?

-The answers to these questions and more are revealed and examined with an impartial but
+The answers to these questions and more are revealed in MARY.

 For a review copy of MARY, or to request an interview with the author,